Computing large market equilibria using abstractions: Abstractions of Markets

-We now look at how well properties of market equilibria are maintained in the equilibria derived from abstractions.
-We relate these quantities to various matrix norms of the error matrix $\Delta V$.
+Throughout this section and the section on approximation results we assume that $s_j=1$ for all $j$.
+This is only for ease of notation, and is without loss of generality as valuations and prices can be rescaled to fit the assumption.
+The next section will be focused on showing a rather technical and general theorem which implies the following results:

+\begin{answer}[Main Results, Informal Statement] For commonly used evaluation metrics of candidate solutions such as regret, Nash social welfare, envy, Pareto optimality, and maximin share, the error from using $\hat{V}$ instead of $V$ can be bounded using various matrix norms of $\Delta V$. \end{answer}

 Individual bounds will largely be in terms of $\|\Delta v_i\|_1$, the $\ell_1$-norm of the change in values for buyer $i$.
-Bounds over all agents will mostly use the $\ell_1,\ell_{\infty}$-norm for matrices, but where the $\ell_1$ is applied to rows rather than columns: Note that the standard definition of this norm is to apply it to columns, not rows.
-Our definition can be thought of as the standard definition, but with a transpose applied before invoking the norm.
+Bounds over all agents will mostly use the $\ell_1,\ell_{\infty}$-norm for matrices, but where the $\ell_1$ part is applied to rows rather than columns: Note that the standard definition of this norm is to apply it to columns, not rows.

-While this paper primarily focuses on the divisible setting, our results in this section all carry over to the indivisible setting.
+Again, we note that while this paper primarily focuses on the divisible Fisher market setting, our results in this section all carry over to the indivisible setting as well as to quasi-linear Fisher markets.